AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/07_macros.rst

 Macros
 --------

+- Macros are not function
-- Macros are expanded into code during compilation
+- Are expanded into code during compilation
 - Can take a variable number of arguments
 - Distinguished by a :rust:`!` at the end
 - You can write your own macros